 How many students are admitted each year?

-Five students (about 2% of applicants) are typically admitted each year.
+We aim for an incoming class of three to five students (about 2% of applicants) each year.

 How does the admissions process work?

 An MD/PhD specific admissions committee reviews all applicants and selects candidates for interview.
 This group reviews interview evaluations along with data submitted in each application and selects candidates for admission.

 Can I apply if I am already enrolled at Tufts Medical School?

 The Second Portal Program allows qualified students to apply to the program for admission after the first two years of medical school.
 More information on Second Portal Admissions can be found here.